 Laurence Veale (@laurenceveale) has been with iQ Content since 2005 and is a Senior Usability Designer with the company.
 As a UX Designer Laurence examines how systems should be developed to work best for the end-user.
 He describes this as the process of adding humanity and empathy to these technical systems.

-Laurence, who is seasoned public speaker, blogger (@smallsips) and lecturer, will have his next engagement on the stage at the Measurement.ie Conference.
+Laurence, who is a seasoned public speaker, blogger (@smallsips) and lecturer, will have his next engagement on the stage at the Measurement.ie Conference.
 He will be discussing the key metrics businesses need to be looking at for tracking sales and leads.
 He’ll also be showing how these can be used to inform many different campaigns.

 As with many of the other speakers we’ve interviewed so far Laurence stresses the balance between the quantitative and qualitative aspects of social/mobile app analytics.
 So when it comes to website analytics what are the common mistakes that companies make?